Please refer to our YouTube video or visit our sizing guide page.

 The arrow on the end of the mouthpiece when in situ should be on the horse’s near side facing forwards.
 For instance, if you are sat on the horse it should be on your left hand side.
 This is to ensure that when fitted the mouthpiece/angled lozenge operates as intended.
 These are on our NS Tranz Angled Lozenge and Verbindend mouthpieces.

-Neue Schule has scientifically researched the difference between ring sizes and found there was no mechanical advantage to choosing a larger or smaller loose ring, and ring size will not alter the action of the bit.
+Neue Schule has scientifically researched the poll pressure effects produced using different ring sizes and cheek types and found there was no measurable difference in function between our larger (70mm) or smaller (55mm) diameter loose rings.
 A larger ring is often employed as a snaffle and the smaller ring is often used as a Bridoon.
 However, owners of ponies or horses with a smaller head may wish to use the smaller ring for aesthetic purposes as this tends to look more in proportion.
 The larger ring is also less likely to pull through the horse’s mouth than a smaller ring but may interfere with the noseband or rub the underside of the cheek bone.

 The NS dressage legal range includes: